 Here are more studies:

-And you can’t get away with a can a day.
-A 12-ounce (355ml) of the stuff can pack in 30 to 50 grams of sugar, which is more than a day’s worth.
+You can’t get away with limiting yourself to a can a day.
+A 12-ounce can (355ml) can packs in between 30 and 50 grams of sugar, which is more than a day’s worth.

 - Four Tim Tams